amalia03/Project-crRNA-tracker/README.md

 # Project crRNA tracker

-My pipeline for identifying potential Crispr primer regions for eDNA analysis.
+A pipeline for identifying potential Crispr primer regions for eDNA analysis.

 The concept is based on the research paper below which can identify salmon DNA among other environmental DNA.